-After an executive officer has met his or her target ownership requirement, he or she is required to retain 50% of the net shares received from any exercised options or vested shares of common stock (over and above target ownership level) for at least two years from the date of exercise or vesting.
+After an executive officer has met his or her target ownership requirement, he or she is required to retain at least 50% of the net shares received from any exercised options or shares of restricted stock that are subject to a vesting schedule (over and above target ownership level) for at least two years from the date of vesting.

 Because of our pre- and post-target holding requirements, there is no minimum time to reach target ownership level.
-As of December 31, 2018, the earned equity holdings of Ms. Sherman and Mr. DuPré exceed our target ownership levels.
-Mr. Weber and Mr. Fines joined the Company in January 2018 and June 2017, respectively.
-In addition, Mr. Hudson was promoted to CFO in 2017.
+As of December 31, 2019, the earned equity holdings of Ms. Sherman, Mr. Hudson and Mr. DuPré exceed our target ownership levels.
 Messrs.
-Weber, Hudson and Fines continue to make progress towards achieving their target ownership levels.
+Weber and Fines joined the Company in January 2018 and June 2017, respectively, and they continue to make progress towards achieving their target ownership levels.